Cadet College Wana attack: Casualties and damages

 At least two terrorists were killed during the initial operation.
 Some reports suggest that five terrorists, including a suicide bomber, were killed during the operation.
 At least six civilians were reported injured in the blast at the gate.
 According to official sources, no students or teachers were reported killed, and all were evacuated safely.

 Reaction

 The official statement of the Pakistan Army (via Inter-Services Public Relations, ISPR) said the attack was orchestrated by "Indian proxy" militants operating from Afghanistan.
 The ISPR stressed the rapid response of the troops and drew parallels to the 2014 APS Peshawar attack.

 Aftermath

 All students and staff of Cadet College Wana were safely evacuated.
 The number of people inside at the time of the attack was estimated at 650, including around 525 cadets.

 A clearance operation to eliminate the remaining militants and clear the premises of explosive devices continued until 11 November.

-The Pakistani leadership, i.e., Prime Minister Shehbaz Sharif and Interior Minister Mohsin Naqvi condemned the attack and praised the security forces and reiterated the country's commitment to eliminating terrorism.
+The Pakistani leadership such as Prime Minister Shehbaz Sharif and Interior Minister Mohsin Naqvi condemned the attack and praised the security forces and reiterated the country's commitment to eliminating terrorism.